 Bill Ackerman was born in Saskatchewan, graduated from SIAST-Palliser College and is a Certified Management Accountant and a Certified Purchasing Manager.
 Bill joined Nova Chemicals in 1977 and progressed to senior levels of the company, in both finance and purchasing roles.
 During his career with Nova, Bill lived in Edmonton, Calgary and Pittsburgh.
 After leaving Nova in 2003, he was the chief financial officer for a startup bottled water company, leaving in 2005 to establish the procurement function for Plains Marketing Canada in Calgary.

 In 2008, Bill joined Husky Energy, a large integrated energy and energy related company, headquartered in Calgary.
-In his role as manager of procurement governance and systems, he has been instrumental in playing a leading role in the introduction of best in class supply management practices on the journey to achieving supply chain excellence.
+In his role as director of supply chain governance and enablement, he has been instrumental in playing a leading role in the introduction of best in class supply management practices on the journey to achieving supply chain excellence.

 Bill is actively engaged in a number of community activities.
 He has been associated with Hockey Canada for a decade, and has served as a director and chair of the Canadian Hockey Foundation U.S. board of directors for seven years.
 Bill is the treasurer for the Sharp Hill Preservation Society, a local group focused on the preservation of a specific municipal reserve in Rocky View County, and supports his wife’s “Juice Plus” business, directed at encouraging individuals to eat healthy and live a healthy lifestyle.

 Bill resides with Sharon on an acreage just outside Calgary.
-He enjoys spending time with his two sons, Brent and Michael, and keeping up with his five granddaughters.
+He enjoys spending time with his two sons, Brent and Michael, and keeping up with his six granddaughters.